telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/api-reference/methods.md

 }
 </style>

-# Methods
+# Methods Overview

 Each method can be called using a reference to the report viewer component.

 ````TypeScript
 <tr-viewer #viewer1